 SOUTHEAST EUROPE DISTRIBUTION SYSTEM OPERATOR SECURITY OF SUPPLY WORKING GROUP

-The Southeast Europe Distribution System Operator Security of Supply Working Group was established in July 2013 to assist the electric distribution companies in Southeast Europe to improve their operations and overall system management through regional collaboration.
+The Southeast Europe Distribution System Operator Security of Supply Working Group was established in July 2013 to assist the electric distribution companies in Southeast Europe to Dis.
 The DSOs in the region are facing similar challenges but have had limited opportunities to share their experiences since before the dissolution of the former Yugoslavia.

 The Working Group is demand driven to respond to the needs of the distribution companies in the region, with an emphasis on the following: